 3 T. sunflower seeds or pepitas, plus more for sprinkling*

-- Preheat the oven to 350 degrees Fahrenheit.
+- To Make this Hearty Peanut Butter Banana Muffins Recipe, preheat the oven to 350 degrees Fahrenheit.
 Line a baking tin with 12 parchment cups.

 - In a small glass, mix the flax and warm water.
 Let it set aside for five minutes.